wcmckee/writersdenhamilton/output/posts/william-mckee-on-cc-remix.rst

 Whaihanga and Knighten Normal School.
 Swarms of school children would crowd the fenceline - watching and discussing the artwork with him.
-They were often blown away from how quickly he worked.
+They were blown away from how quickly he worked and the quality of his artwork.

 "A hope of mine," William says,
 "was the children would learn that art was